qmlbook/qmlbook/docs/controls/controls.rst

 When using the image viewer you will notice that it uses a non-standard file selector dialog.
 This makes it look out of place.

 The ``Qt.labs.platform`` module can help us solve this.
 It provides QML bindings to native dialogs such as the file selector, font selector and colour selector.
 It also provides APIs to create system tray icons, as well as system global menus that sits on top of the screen (e.g. as in OS X).
-The cost of this is a dependency on the ``QtWidgets`` module.
+The cost of this is a dependency on the ``QtWidgets`` module, as the widget based dialog is used as a fallback where the native support is missing.

 In order to integrate a native file dialog into the image viewer, we need to import the ``Qt.labs.platform`` module.
 As this module has name clashes with the module it replaces, ``QtQuick.Dialogs``, it is important to remove the old import statement.